Calc#

 ) – Non-keyword inputs.
 Any inputs that are not already nodes orVar

-will be converted toData
+will be converted toValue

 nodes.
 The values of these inputs will be passed to the wrapped function in the same order they are entered here._name (